burger

 Modify an existing Starter (Basic Mail Service) offer

-This guide explains how to convert a free Mail Starter offer to a more complete and enhanced paid offer.
+This guide explains how to convert a free Mail Starter offer to a more comprehensive and enhanced offer, for example, free or paid my kSuite.

 Preamble

-• By purchasing a domain name from Infomaniak, you get 1 free email address and a basic Web space of 10 Mo.
-This is the Starter offer.
+• By purchasing a domain name from Infomaniak, you get 1 free email address and a basic 10 Mo Web space: this is the Starter offer.

-• With just a few clicks, you can upgrade these offers to unlock the limits and enjoy an enhanced experience.
+• In a few clicks, it is possible to upgrade these offers to unlock the limits and benefit from an enriched experience.

-• To help you identify the most suitable Mail offer for your needs, refer to this other guide.
+• To help you identify the Mail offer best suited to your needs, refer to this other guide.

 To upgrade the Starter offer: